Big Mer on Campus

 Daria sighed.
 “I will say I appreciate the support.
 I probably would have been in a lot more trouble if it hadn’t been for you.”

 “I don’t like depending on another person for protection.”

 “Nor should you,” Tomal agreed.

 Tomal shook his head.
 “Not a thing.
-There are a lot of things about Great House Hlaalu I don’t like either.
-The way I see it, we were working toward the same goal.”
+There's a lot about Great House Hlaalu I don’t like either.
+The way I see it, you and I were working toward the same goal.”

-“As much as I hate to admit it, that would have gone a lot worse for me if we lived under Great House Telvanni,” Daria said, thinking back to her time in Sadrith Mora.
-“But I don’t think the failings of the other Great Houses justify those of Hlaalu.”
+“As much as I hate to admit it, that would have gone a lot worse for me if we lived under the Telvanni,” Daria said, thinking back to her time in Sadrith Mora.
+“But I don’t think the failings of the other great houses justify those of Hlaalu's.”

 “I’m far too lazy to be a good idealist,” Daria said.
 “Mostly, I just like ruffling people’s feathers.”

 “Hey, as long as you’re ruffling the right people’s!
 That’s the kind of mercenary attitude a half-hearted reformer like me loves to see.”